FREQUENTLY ASKED QUESTIONS

 Q: Must I come in person?

-Someone else may complete a permit application for you; however, each permit is valid only for the registration presented.
+Additionally, someone else may come in person to complete a permit application for you; however, each permit is valid only for the registration presented.
 Remember, only two are allowed per household.

 Q: How do I renew my parking permit?